getify/Functional-Light-JS/ch1.md

 Whatever your reason for reading this book, welcome to the party!

-We're going to approach FP from the ground up, and uncover the basic foundational principles that I believe all formal FPers would admit are the framework for everything they do.
-But we'll stay arms length away from any of the intimidating terminology or notation that can so easily frustrate learners.
+We're going to approach FP from the ground up, and uncover the basic foundational principles that I believe formal FPers would admit are the scaffolding for everything they do.
+But for the most part we'll stay arms length away from any of the intimidating terminology or mathematical notation that can so easily frustrate learners.

-Functional Programming is not just programming with functions.
-Oh if only it was that easy, I could end the book right here!
+Functional Programming is **not just programming with functions.** Oh if only it was that easy, I could end the book right here!
 But in a way, the function *is* at the center of FP.

 And yet, how sure are you that you know what is meant by *function*?

 ## What Is A Function?